U.N. warns against politicizing humanitarian aid in Venezuela

 Guaido wrote to U.N.
 Secretary-General Antonio Guterres last month asking for help in tackling the country’s crisis.
 But Venezuela’s seat at the 193-member world body is held by President Nicolas Maduro’s government and Guterres is unable to ramp up a humanitarian response in Venezuela without Maduro’s approval or U.N.
 Security Council authorization.

-The International Committee of the Red Cross has doubled its budget in Venezuela to 18 million Swiss francs ($18 million) in recent weeks and is also helping Venezuelan migrants in neighboring Colombia and Brazil, ICRC President Peter Maurer said on Wednesday.

-Some three million Venezuelans have fled the crisis, most since 2015, the United Nations has said.
+Some 3 million Venezuelans have fled the crisis, the United Nations has said.

 “What is important is that humanitarian aid be depoliticized and that the needs of the people should lead in terms of when and how humanitarian aid is used,” Dujarric said.